sal55/langs/Mosaic/readme.md

 ### Other Applications

-Mosaic is starting to be used with certain C libraries, for example:
+Mosaic has been used with certain C libraries, for example:

 https://github.com/pluckyporcupine/raylib-mosaic